Hypergear/UCL_Dissertation/Report/Results.md

 Any modification on the existing system could bring extra cost, especially when laying the additional cables for extra redundancy.
 Here we will compare and contrast the cost of deploying additional STC and use of start link as the alternative technology in Tonga area.

-While analyzing the cost of the existing cables in the nearly water against with their physical length, Adjusted R-squared 0.963 of their variance in the dependent variable suggests a good fit to the budget estimation of the planned cables.
-The two cables from Tonga to Niue and American Samoa are estimated of the length 618.18KM and 517.63KM with the cost 13.29 and 10.54 Million USD separately.
+While analyzing the cost of the existing cables in the nearly water against with their physical length, adjusted R-squared 0.963 of their variance in the dependent variable suggests a good fit to the budget estimation of the planned cables.
+The two cables from Tonga to Niue and American Samoa are estimated of the length 618.18KM and 517.63KM with the cost \$13.29 and \$10.54 Million USD separately.
+As the by product, these cables will directly benefit people in Tonga to Niue and American Samoa also provides a sub-optimal route for nearby countries such as French Polynesia and Cook Islands.

 ![result_map_OptTonga_cost](img/result_map_OptTonga_cost.png)
 ###### _Figure. %&%&%N. Estimate cost to deploy redundant cables_

+The STC is designed with 25 years of industrial average service life, a basic assumption for the device life expectancy is based on that.
+Star link is the most common customer level satellite internet services, as alternative technology to the STC.
+There are two parts of the cost to use the start link(@starlink_2022_starlink): hardware(\$599) and services(\$110/Mon), a functional working makes \$112 monthly capita cost can be expected in next 25 years.
+Meanwhile, the STC is sharing the same infrastructure cost regardless of the number of the internet users, the capita cost is inversely proportional to the number of subscribed user to the network.
+As the Figure %&%&%& shows, by the estimate from ITU in 2016 there are 55612 internet users in Tonga, Niue and American Samoa, it is cheaper to invest money in STC if more than 1862 units(individuals or companies) are willing to pay for the most standard data package in next 25 years.

 ![result_line_OptTonga_costCompare](img/result_line_OptTonga_costCompare.png)
-###### _Figure. %&%&%N. Tonga internet traffic during the STC failure_(https://radar.cloudflare.com/)
+###### _Figure. %&%&%N. Cost of new STC compare with alternative technology_